yisiox/tp/docs/UserGuide.md

 `find John` searches all contact names, tags and assets for the query `John`.

 * The query is case-insensitive.
-* All whitespaces in both the query and fields will be ignored.
+* Spaces in both query and fields will be ignored.
 * Each field is individually checked against the query.
 * A match is found if the field contains the entire query, i.e. the field `assets` contains `set`, but does not contain `settings`.